 Popular search terms for this article:

-what to do with an english degree, what can you do with an english degree, what can i do with an english degree, i have an english degree now what, what to do with english degree, what can i do with my english degree, what to do with an english major, what can you do with an english major, what to do with a degree in english, things to do with an english degree
+what to do with an english degree, what can i do with an english degree, what can you do with an english degree, what to do with english degree, i have an english degree now what, what can i do with my english degree, what to do with an english major, things to do with an english degree, what can you do with an english major, what can i do with an english major

 Great article, but I think many Computer Science graduates (such as myself) will resent the implication that our years in college can be mastered in a few hours on wikipedia!